Vladimir-csp/uwsm/README.md

 ```

 The main statement **should** be protected by a condition that will return false
-when uwsm environment preloader sources the profile, otherwise an undesirable
+when uwsm environment preloader sources the profile (it can do that if
+compositor's unit was activated without the use of `uwsm start` command),
-loop will be attempted and failed.
+otherwise an undesirable loop will be attempted and failed.

 `uwsm check may-start` subcommand serves as a collection of useful checks.
 By default: parent is a login shell (process name starts with `-`), tty1 is in